 People who follow Taoism come to this temple and light incense sticks at the main altar and make a wish by shaking the bamboo sticks which is placed inside the bamboo holder.
 This traditional ritual is called Kau Cim during which one of the bamboo sticks will fall out of the holder and then a piece of paper indicating the number of the bamboo stick is taken out which indicates your fortune.
 The fortune tellers around the region are in great demand during this season and it is similar to palm reading which is practiced in many parts of the world.

-Apart from traditional rituals, New Years Eve and CNY 2014 in Hong Kong also calls for lot of celebrations and shopping.
+Apart from traditional rituals, New Years Eve 2015 in Hong Kong also calls for lot of celebrations and shopping.
 Especially during the Christmas season and New Years eve, the popular shopping malls in Hong Kong are crowded with people.
 Both locals and tourists indulge in shopping during this season which offers excellent discount to customers.

-If you are planning to spend your holidays on Christmas and New Years Eve or Chinese New Year 2014 holidays, earlier booking is highly recommended.
+If you are planning to spend your holidays on Christmas and New Years Eve 2015 in Hong Kong, earlier booking is highly recommended.
 Check out the best resource for your perfect reservation: